Skip to main content

 Vermont Notary Application Process

-The application process in Vermont involves submitting your application through the Vermont Secretary of State.
+The application process in Vermont involves submitting your application through the Vermont Office of Professional Regulation.
 Here is a step-by-step overview:

 1. Verify you meet all eligibility requirements listed above.

-2. Submit your completed application and the filing fee of $30 to the Vermont Secretary of State.
+2. Submit your completed application and the filing fee of $30 to the Vermont Office of Professional Regulation.

 3. Once approved, purchase your official notary stamp/seal and begin your commission.